Common Dangerous Conditions Resulting in Slip and Fall Accidents

 Slip, trip and fall accidents send approximately 9 million people to the hospital each year, resulting in an average of $20,000 per accident.
 More than 95 million workdays are lost each year in the United States due to slip and fall injuries.

 Property owners are responsible for keeping their property free from dangerous and hazardous conditions.
+Most businesses don’t realise that they need to ensure that the person who has sustained an injury gets properly compensated.
+Failure to do so could lead to a lawsuit against them so they need to make sure they have a way of providing that compensation by getting public liability insurance (Tradesman Saver is a good place for a quote if a business doesn’t have this).
 If you or a loved one has been injured due to a dangerous condition or a property owner’s negligent or reckless actions, you may be entitled to money damages.
 It is important that you consult with an attorney immediately following your accident as you only have a limited amount of time to bring a claim against the liable party.

 3 Common Dangerous Conditions Causing Visitor Injuries